 This does not apply to individual contract and provisions that the employer and employee have agreed cannot be amended by revising the rules.

 Is a distinction drawn between local and foreign workers?

 Foreign workers must satisfy immigration requirements in order to work in Japan.
 Visa requirements do not apply to nationals of countries with which Japan has reciprocal exemption arrangements.
 Foreign nationals who wish to work in Japan must select their residence status based on their circumstances and qualifications.
 A foreign worker’s residence status is the basis on which he or she can stay in Japan and carry out the activities listed in the Immigration Control and Refugee Recognition Act (eg, perform duties as an investor, manager, accountant, engineer, humanities or international services specialist or skilled labour).
 The employer must inform Hello Work (a government-run agency with offices throughout Japan) if it hires a foreign employee.

-Japan has entered into social security agreements with a number of countries, including Germany, the United Kingdom, the United States, Belgium, France, Canada, Australia, South Korea, Brazil and the Netherlands.
-Individuals who are insured under pension and social security schemes from one of these countries may be exempt from enrolling in Japan’s pension scheme and paying social security insurance premiums depending on the scope of the bilateral agreement.
+Japan has entered into social security agreements with a number of countries, including Germany, the United Kingdom, the United States, Belgium, France, Switzerland, Canada, Australia, South Korea, Brazil, India, the Netherlands and China.
+Individuals who are insured under pension and social security schemes from one of these countries may depending on their scope be exempt from enrolling in Japan’s pension scheme and paying social security insurance premiums depending on the scope of the bilateral agreement.